-We measure the divergence in investors' opinion by the dispersion in analysts' earnings per share (EPS) forecasts and trading volume15.
+We measure the divergence in investors' opinion by the dispersion in analysts' earnings per share (EPS) forecasts.
 The dispersion in analysts' EPS forecasts is defined as the standard deviation of EPS forecasts scaled by the stock price per share at the beginning of the month of forecast.
 Both the standard deviation of EPS forecasts and corresponding share prices are obtained from the I/B/E/S Summary History file.
 To allow for the calculation of standard deviation, only the stocks followed by at least two analysts are included in the sample.
-Trading volume is measured by the ratio of the number of shares traded to the number of shares outstanding, both obtained from Datastream.